When Özerk mentioned Diogenes’ lantern in the daylight searching for an honest man, we knew this had to become a symbol for the “Butoh Vigilantes”.

 We strive for a universal ethics & breaking of silence with a zero tolerance for abuse, especially to women and children.

-We strive for a culture of co-existence through dance, which increases the demographic & reaches out to those that are marginalized due to finances, age, gender & ability.
+We work toward a culture of coexistence through dance, which increases the demographic & reaches out to those that are marginalized due to finances, age, gender & ability.

 The demographics of our group conform to our mission.
 We are artists from three different countries, continents and cultures with different backgrounds, training and aesthetic sensibilities.
 Julie is a senior citizen, Adam’s heritage is Colombian and Venezuelan and Ozerk is Turkish.

 Adam, Julie and Özerk first came together during the “Sesalac Butoh Retreat” in August 2019 in Sesalac, Serbia.
-The retreat was organized by Adam as a response to the prohibitive cost of the very popular “Exit International Dance Exchange” in Schloss Broellin, Germany which he could not afford to attend.
+The retreat was organized by Adam as a response to the prohibitive cost of many very popular European butoh festivals and workshop retreats which many working artists could not afford to attend.